NU-iz-da-fam/ubuntu-installation-helpdesk/README.md

-### 1. NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
+### 1. NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver (Software & Update).
 #### Problems
 - This issue happens when your computer can not detect or communicate with Nvidia driver.
 - This could lead to that we can not use our GPU even having.